sergioalmela/TwitchDownloader/README.md

 - Create a .txt file with the URLs of the content you want to download, one per line (line break separator).
 - Enter the path of the .txt file in the first input of  the program.
 Then, it will ask the download path and resolution.
 - You can use the test/tmp/list.txt file as example.

+Note: Since March 2023, Twitch has retired the old API, so it's not possible to get sub-only content.
+All the other features will work as expected.

 ## Donate
 If you want to support the project, you can buy me a coffee.
 Thanks!